johncf/editor-design/README.md

   of characters, where any text insertions are inserted into Text Wall "in-context" and text deletions ignored.
 This is probably best represented by a [persistent rope-like data structure][rope-wiki].
-- _A strictly linear history of Text Wall,_ which is a sequence of revision ids and the corresponding interval(s) of inserted text.
+- _A linear history of Text Wall,_ which is a sequence of revision ids and the corresponding interval(s) of inserted text.
 This will be used for computing the index position w.r.t the latest revision of Text Wall, given an index w.r.t a past version of the wall.
-- _A mask on Text Wall,_ which represents the actual buffer contents.
+- _Text Wall Mask,_ which represents the actual buffer contents.
 A mask is tied to a specific revision of Text Wall, and contains a sequence of intervals which "masks" Text Wall to obtain the buffer contents at that point.
-- _An undo-tree of actions on the buffer,_ where an action is a set of `show`-s and `hide`-s.
+- _A linear history of actions on the buffer,_ where an action is a set of `show`-s and `hide`-s.
 A `show` or a `hide` is a change brought to the previous version of the mask.
+When a sequence of undos is followed by an edit operation, squash those undo actions into one history action followed by a negative of that action, and apply the edit operation on top of it.

 [the CRDT model]: https://github.com/google/xi-editor/blob/6683f20/doc/crdt.md
 [rope-wiki]: https://en.wikipedia.org/wiki/Rope_(data_structure)

-Text Wall needs to sophisticated enough to be shared concurrently.
-The other three data structures have much simpler design requirements since there need to be only a single version to be maintained at a time as they are not meant to be concurrently accessed.
+Text Wall and Text Wall Mask need to sophisticated enough to be shared concurrently (in a copy-on-write manner).
+The other two data structures might not require these features, since only a single version of them would need to exist at any point.

-This will enable implementing persistent undos feature very straight-forward, but truncating undos to a few hundred actions so as to shrink an over-sized Text Wall might be expensive.
+This will enable implementing persistent undos feature very straight-forward, but truncating undos to a few hundred actions so as to shrink an over-sized Text Wall might be expensive, unless some additional indexing is performed.

 ### Handling huge files using `mmap`